09 Sep What does your birthday reveal about your first period?

-I’m churning over these menstrual memories this morning because there’s an interesting new study that suggests the season when you’re born can impact when you get your first period.
+Well, there’s an interesting 2016 study that suggests the season when you’re born can impact when menstruation begins for you.1

 Reporting in the American Journal of Human Biology, researchers who examined the birth dates and first-period dates of more than 1,600 females discovered that girls born in summer months (June, July and August) tend to start menstruating at a slightly younger age than those born at other times of the year.
 Among the girls studied, their periods arrived, on average, shortly before or after turning 13–a few months ahead of their peers.

 Why the difference?
-While researchers aren’t sure, they point to certain environmental factors that women experience while pregnant that change with the seasons, such as how much vitamin D they get and melatonin they produce due to sun exposure, which types of produce are more readily available and how much air pollution there is–which may have an impact on fetal development.
+While researchers aren’t sure, they point to certain environmental factors that women experience while pregnant that change with the seasons, such as how much vitamin D and melatonin they produce due to sun exposure, which types of produce are more readily available and how much air pollution there is–which may have an impact on fetal development.

-Never miss a single Hormonology tip:
+Never miss a Hormonology tip!

-Click here to subscribe to the free Hormonology newsletter today!
+Subscribe to the free Hormonology newsletter: